 6. Improve breathing

-Difficult breathing could be very frustrating.
+Difficulty in breathing could be very frustrating.
 You are trying to breathe, but you can't do it well.
 You may know how strenuous, frustrating, and unpleasant that could be.
 One way to help prevent poor breathing or reduce the symptoms is by walking.
 Walking increases the lung capacity, and this strengthens the lungs and improves your ability to breathe.

 A healthy retirement involves having peace of mind, staying healthy, and not spending money on unnecessary medications or procedures that could have been avoided.
 Instead, retirement should be a time for you to relax, be happy, and grateful.
 To achieve this, it is worthwhile to take a few precautions and prevent all undesirable health effects.
 Older adults should never neglect physical activities; it is a way to improve and maintain their health.
 A simple exercise like walking is a great step and one part of a complete workout routine to move your health in the right direction.